Escherbach/Seq-Roadmap/README.md

 # A roadmap towards ubiquitous metagenomic sequencing
 Imagine a world in which every clinician and patient around the world had access to a simple device capable of detecting any virus or bacterium causing disease in a symptomatic patient.
 Such a world would be much better positioned to diagnose and treat infectious disease and to detect novel emerging pathogens before they cause a devastating pandemic.
 [Metagenomic sequencing](https://www.nature.com/articles/s41576-019-0113-7) (MGS) has the potential to become such a universal diagnostic.
-However, it is not yet ready for prime time: complex workflows and high costs prevent widespread adoption.
+However, it is not yet ready for prime time: complex workflows and high costs prevent widespread adoption. [^11]
+[^11]: foot

 In this report, we ask how MGS could become widely available, at least as much as diagnostic PCR machines are today.
 The technical answer we arrive at is that a device capable of performing 10 million RNA reads in less than an hour with minimal sample preparation would have sufficient sensitivity to deliver on this goal.
 We then review the current technological landscape and conclude that at least two approaches, single-molecule optical and nanopore sequencing, could be adapted to meet these specifications.